 6. Before deciding on the Sludge Minimisation Facility 16 other options were considered.
 After a process of cost-to-benefit analysis, and assessment for community and business needs, and mana whenua values, this was selected as the best fit for Wellington.

-7. The new facility will reduce the amount of treated sludge produced by up to 60 percent, or the equivalent of 11 full Olympic-sized swimming pools, per year.
+7. The new facility will reduce the volume of treated sludge produced by up to 80 percent, or the equivalent of 11 full Olympic-sized swimming pools, per year.

 8. It will reduce carbon emissions created by the treatment and processing process by up to 60 percent.

 9. Sludge will be treated first by thermal hydrolysis – which acts like a pressure cooker on the sludge, breaking down its molecules so it’s easier to digest in the anaerobic digester.